apollographql/apollo-client/docs/source/apollo-server/tools.md

 const jsSchema = createSchema(typeDefinitions);
 ```

-`typeDefinitions` should be an array of shorthand schema strings or a function that takes no arguments and returns an array of shorthand schema strings.
+`typeDefinitions` should be an array of GraphQL schema language strings or a function that takes no arguments and returns an array of GraphQL schema language strings.
 The order of the strings in the array is not important, but it must include a schema definition.
 The schema must define a query type, which means a minimal schema would look something like this:
 ```js
 const typeDefinition = [`
 schema {